RWB Archive

 About This Archive

 Bob's records span 1939 through 1970.
-They were scanned from the original paper forms at 600 DPI, transcribed using a combination of Claude AI vision processing and manual review, and loaded into a structured SQLite database that drives this website.
-The database currently covers the period 1939–1950 continuously; later years are in progress.
+They were scanned from the original paper forms, transcribed using a combination of Claude AI vision processing and manual review, and loaded into a structured SQLite database that drives this website.
+The database covers his complete career: 1939–1970.

 In addition to the flight records, the archive incorporates Bob's "Morning Report" emails — a remarkable series of first-person narratives he wrote to his family in the summer of 2003, describing his flying career in his own words, prompted by questions from his son Andy.
 These emails form the basis of the Morning Reports section.